fedosejev/react.tips/data/checkboxes-in-react/content.md

 <figcaption class="figure-caption">Code snippet 13.
 Application.jsx</figcaption>
 </figure>

 And that's how our `Application` component is going to know which checkboxes are checked at any given moment in time.
-If the label in the set - it's checked, otherwise - it's unchecked.
+If the label in the set - it's checked; if not - it's unchecked.

-What happens when user clicks `Save` button?
-Our form is submmited and our `handleFormSubmit` function is called by React:
+What happens when the user clicks `Save` button?
+Our form is submitted and our `handleFormSubmit` function is called by React:

 <figure class="figure">
 <pre>